thirumurthis/Learnings/seaweed-s3/README-blog.md

 Recently had to work on Seaweed file service to configure S3 compatible storage service.
 As part of the learning process have explored the options to configure the service in KinD cluster with SSL and in this article have documented the details with the configuration.

-To install the Seaweed have used Seaweedfs operator chart and to access teh S3 Gateway and UI services have used certificate-manager and Apisix Ingress controller deployed to the KinD cluster.
+To install the Seaweed have used Seaweedfs operator chart and to access the S3 Gateway and UI services have used certificate-manager and Apisix Ingress controller deployed to the KinD cluster.
 These configuration are not production ready, for more production grade configuration refer the Seaweed documentation.

 ### Pre-requisites
   - KinD cli